-¶ 16 The court found Timothy guilty of second degree murder and sentenced him to 27 years in prison.
-Timothy now appeals.

-¶ 17 II.
-ANALYSIS

-¶ 18 On appeal, Timothy argues that (1) the evidence did not prove him guilty of second degree murder beyond a reasonable doubt; (2) the trial court improperly excluded evidence of Larkins's prior violent conduct; (3) the court imposed an excessive sentence; and (4) the court erred in its calculation of court fines, fees, and costs.

-¶ 19 Timothy contends the evidence did not prove him guilty because the State failed to rebut evidence that he acted in defense of Jason.
+- ¶ 15 The court found Jason guilty of second degree murder and sentenced him to 12 years in prison.
+Jason now appeals. - ¶ 16 II.
+ANALYSIS - In appeal, Jason argues that (1) the evidence did not prove him guilty of second degree murder beyond a reasonable doubt; (2) his trial counsel provided ineffective assistance by failing to present evidence of Larkins's prior conviction for robbery and by failing to move for severance of Jason's trial from Timothy's trial; (3) he was entitled to an additional day of sentence credit; and (4) the court erred in its calculation of court fines, fees, and costs. - ¶ 18 Jason contends the evidence did not prove him guilty because the State failed to rebut evidence that he acted in self-defense.
 Section 7-1 of the Criminal Code provides: